18F/handbook/pages/training-and-development/working-groups-and-guilds-101.md

 Guilds seek to implement long-term, positive change within TTS.
 They offer training and promotion of best practices in their subject area.

-Guilds are typically long-running and are sponsored by the TTS Chief of Staff.
+Guilds are typically long-running and are sponsored.

 Guild Slack channels have a `g-` before the name.
 Like working groups, you do not need permission to participate: just jump right in.